ATLANTA -- Two people were found dead of suspected drug overdoses about two miles apart in Buckhead Friday, authorities said.

 Per police, the man on Chastain Drive may have been dead for several days.
 Authorities received a call on Friday afternoon requesting a welfare check, and they found the body.
+A powder was found at the scene of that death, authorities said.

 There is currently no information that the deaths were connected.